Lessons learned from online experiments

 Influencing small decisions

 Data is commonly used to influence big decisions with an obvious need for quantitative evidence.
 Does this feature positively impact our users?
 Should we roll it out to everyone?
-But there is also a large realm of much smaller decisions that could be equally influenced by data.
+But there’s also a large realm of much smaller decisions that can be equally influenced by data.

-With our experiment design, we’d only be giving the users the treatment/control experience on the first request in a given session.
+With our experiment design, we’d only be giving the users the treatment or control experience on the first request in a given session.
 With that in mind, the question we actually needed to answer changed.
-Instead of what of % all requests across all users are served by “Renderer 2”, we needed to look what % of first requests in a session are served by “Renderer 2”, for the users we planned to include in our experiment.
+Instead of asking what percent of all requests across all users are served by “Renderer 2”, we needed to look at what percent of first requests in a session are served by “Renderer 2” for the users we planned to include in our experiment.